HOW TO PLUNK FOR SNAKE AND COLUMBIA RIVER SPRING CHINOOK

 3. Vacuum seal and freeze into small, daily use packages.

-Alternative: I recommend Northwest Best Bait’s prepared shrimp as they are the best shrimp available.
+Alternative: I recommend Northwest Best Bait’s prepared shrimp as they are the best shrimp I have used.

 HOW TO ATTACH A SHRIMP TO THE HOOKS: